Muammar the Mutable:

 Seeing all these dualistic extremes, it should be no surprise that the man known as Muammar Gaddafi was born under the sign which is most stimulated by and thrives on dualism itself, Gemini.
 Not only was Gaddafi born when the Sun was in the mutable sign of Gemini, on June 7th, 1942, the leader was born with a whopping grand total of 5 major planets in the sign of the Twins overall – Sun, Mercury, Uranus, Saturn, and a highly karmic 29 degree Jupiter.

 When a person is born having a stellium of five planets in the sign of Gemini, Mutability is a way of life for them, with much of it altering back and forth between diametric extremes of opposition.
-Astoundingly, the force of Mutability which dominated the life of Muammar Gaddafi came to a full circle of dynamic completion, beginning with his humble birth in a Bedouin tent to an Arabic tribe of desert herdsmen in the coastal town of Sirte, to his meteoric acquisition of power and extreme wealth, which according to Britain’s Daily Mail, the amount frozen by just the US authorities alone in March of 2012 was estimated at $30 billion, and ending full circle once again at the town of his birth, Sirte where Gaddafi was captured and brutally killed by rebel soldiers within the outskirts of his hometown on October 20th, 2011.
+Astoundingly, the force of Mutability which dominated the life of Muammar Gaddafi came to a full circle of dynamic completion, beginning with his humble birth in a Bedouin tent to an Arabic tribe of desert herdsmen in the coastal town of Sirte, leading next to his meteoric acquisition of power and extreme wealth, which according to Britain’s Daily Mail, the amount frozen by just the US authorities alone in March of 2012 was estimated at $30 billion, and ending full circle once again in the town of his birth, Sirte where Gaddafi was captured and brutally killed by rebel soldiers within the outskirts of his hometown on October 20th, 2011.

 At the height of his most negative portrayal by the American press in the 1980’s during the Reagan Administration, Gaddafi was dubbed “the most dangerous man in the world” by Newsweek in July of 1981.
 Ronald Reagan himself bestowed Libya’s leader with a title of negative distinction that hinted of mental instability when the American President called the North African, “the mad dog of the Middle East“.